4 Out-Of-The-Box Retirement Moves the Wealthy Swear By

 Profit and prosper with the best of expert advice - straight to your e-mail.

 That’s not to say they blow off 401(k)s altogether.
-After all, if a company offers a match, not contributing means you're leaving free money on the table.
+If a company offers a match, not contributing means you're leaving free money on the table.
 But it does mean they look for ways to save for retirement outside of the 401(k).

 Having enough cash flow in retirement is the name of the game.
 It means you don’t have to tap your retirement savings or worry about outliving your money, which is why many people look for investments that generate income.

 One area that Hamilton says some of his clients focus on is residential real estate.
-It provides diversification, can generate income, and there’s the potential for it to appreciate over time.
+It provides diversification, can generate income and has the potential to appreciate over time.

 This is a strategy Hamilton says is reserved for the wealthy, but in the end, enables them to access their money tax-free in retirement.